Lindsey Vonn to decide future in coming days

 Vonn had been out all season with a left knee injury and she has also had numerous injuries to her right knee during her record-breaking career.

-The 34-year-old Vonn raced over the weekend with braces on both of her knees.
+The 34-year-old Vonn raced over the weekend with braces on her knees.

 Vonn had been planning on retiring in December and she was hoping to compete in one last major championship, the worlds in Are, Sweden, next month.